openeuler-mirror/signatrust/docs/integrate-signatrust-with-copr.md

     return Response("pong\n", content_type="text/plain;charset=UTF-8")
 ```
 6. Delete user related key pairs. it's missing in COPR project currently, but also needs to be considered.
+7. Prolong the expiring key pairs, this is an administrative tool used in COPR  [code](https://github.com/fedora-copr/copr/blob/main/keygen/run/gpg-copr-prolong)

 # Requirements for Signatrust